statsig-io/docs/docs/integrations/github_code_references.md

 Code References will appear based on the feature gate or dynamic config page you are on.
 Code References can be filtered by repository and file extension.

 ![img](/img/github_code_references/code_references.png)

+### Github Code References Action

+We also have a [Github Action](https://github.com/statsig-io/github-code-references) that can scan your repositories for gates and dynamic configs, then create a PR replacing [Stale Gates](/feature-gates/permanent-and-stale-gates.md).